Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool finds import cycles using Tarjan's SCC algorithm, with specific parameters for minimum size and self-loops.
-It distinguishes from sibling tools like archy_graph or archy_high_risk_modules by focusing on cycles.
+The description clearly states the tool finds import cycles using Tarjan SCCs, specifies a minimum size filter, mentions self-loops, and indicates output ordering.
+This distinguishes it from sibling tools like archy_graph or archy_high_risk_modules.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.